THE SUNDAY LEAGUE TEAM WHO HAVE BEEN

-The club also prides itself on its strict internal disciplinary code which resulted in them having only been fined on a handful of occasions during it’s time in the Waltham Sunday League, a proud record which no other club in the League could match, and although Rovers policy of dropping players for a lack of discipline may have denied them success in winning trophies on the pitch, it has earnt them a great deal of respect off it for the way the club is run.
+The club also prides itself on its strict internal disciplinary code which resulted in them having only been fined on a handful of occasions during it’s time in both the Waltham Sunday League and the Barnet Sunday League, and although Rovers policy of dropping players for a lack of discipline may have denied them success in winning trophies on the pitch, it has earnt them a great deal of respect off it for the way the club is run.

-The majority of Edmonton Rovers players over the years have either been former pupils of Edmonton County School or members of Edmonton Cricket Club, so the club’s ‘base’ is very much on the Edmonton/Bush Hill Park border, although players living in Cheshunt, Enfield and even further afield have also joined on the recommendations of friends, relatives or work colleagues and this has helped to keep the club alive for the past 44 years.
+The majority of Edmonton Rovers players over the years have either been former pupils of Edmonton County School or members of Edmonton Cricket Club, so the club’s ‘base’ is very much on the Edmonton/Winchmore Hill/Bush Hill Park border, although players living in Cheshunt, Enfield and even further afield have also joined on the recommendations of friends, relatives or work colleagues and this has helped to keep the club alive for the past 45 years.